San Francisco Travel Guide

 Address: Building A, Fort Mason Center, Marina Boulevard, Marina San Francisco

 With high ceilings and enormous windows overlooking the Golden Gate Bridge and San Francisco Bay, Greens boasts one of the most dramatic dining spaces in the city and offers outstanding, creative meatless dishes that have earned it a place as one of the top vegetarian restaurants in the country.
 Owned by the Zen Buddhist Center, dishes use the finest organic ingredients and the delicious meals attract non-vegetarians as well as vegetarians.
-Lunch Tuesday to Saturday and dinner Monday to Friday.
+Open for lunch and dinner daily.
 There is a special fixed-price dinner on Saturdays.
-Brunch on Sundays.
+Brunch on Sundays.<br /><br />

 Delfina